 All of the course material may be read online.
 However, it is recommended that the student print the course material and put the material in binder notebooks.
 This will allow for use of the course material for future reference material and in many cases, will make review of the material prior to taking the state examination much easier.
-In order to print the materials the student should have a printer compatible with the computer, Printer paper, Binder notebook, and optionally 15 Chapter Tabs.
+In order to print the materials the student should have:

 How to Complete the Course

 This pre-license course requires the completion of the study and mastery of fifteen topics.
-These fifteen topics are:
+These fifteen topics are organized as follows: